AdobeDocs/commerce-admin.en/help/customers/password-reset.md

 ---
-title: Resetting Passwords
+title: Reset Passwords
 description: Customers usually reset their passwords from the storefront but a store administrator can initiate either a password reset or a forced sign-in from the Admin.
 ---

-# Resetting Passwords
+# Reset Passwords

 Customers usually reset their passwords from the storefront by clicking the "Forgot Your Password?" link.
 However, the store administrator can initiate either a password reset or a forced sign-in from the Admin.